During these uncertain times, how can we help?

 We are looking for volunteers to act as Family Law CASAs (Court Appointed Special Advocates) in King County.
 A CASA advocate is a Court Appointed Special Advocate who receives training and volunteers their time to investigate and report on the best interests of a child.
 In tough custody cases, parents are often unable to focus on the needs of their children.
 Many of these children are so young they cannot speak for themselves.
-CASAs give these children a voice in court by focusing on the needs of the child and striving to strengthen parenting skills and family relationships.
+CASA volunteers give these children a voice in court by focusing on the needs of the child and striving to strengthen parenting skills and family relationships.

 What does a Court Appointed Special Advocate do?

-After 21 hours of training (provided by FL CASA) and an orientation meeting with an Advocate Supervisor, new advocates spend an average of 60 hours over 6-9 months conducting an investigation and writing report(s).
-Throughout the investigation, Court Appointed Special Advocates are supported by an Advocate Supervisor who guides them through each step of the process.
+After 21 hours of training (provided by Family Law CASA) and an orientation meeting with an Advocate Supervisor, new advocates spend an average of 60 hours over 6-9 months conducting an investigation and writing report(s).
+Throughout the investigation, Court Appointed Special Advocates are supported by an Advocate Supervisor (paid professional) who guides them through each step of the process.
 Advocates are also represented by the Family Law CASA Attorney.
 While each case is unique, a Court Appointed Special Advocate generally completes the following tasks:

 * Interviews parents, teachers, doctors, the child and others who might provide helpful information (Due to COVID-19 these interviews can be done virtually!)